 Shaggy Mane Mushrooms grow on decaying logs, mulch, and lawns, ranging from white to tan or light brown in color.

-- The shiitake fruitbodies are rich in carbohydrates and dietary fiber while containing only small amounts of fat, protein, vitamins, and minerals.
+- The fruitbodies are rich in carbohydrates and dietary fiber while containing only small amounts of fat, protein, vitamins, and minerals.

 - Easy to grow and cultivate, making them environmentally friendly while providing tasty food for your family.